tucs7/WS-MOQA/README.md

 https://github.com/tvinet/NetSolP-1.0
 ```

-* Before sampling prepare initialization file vectors.txt with random binary strings and place it into /model_output/binary
+* Before sampling prepare initialization file vectors.txt with random binary strings and place it into the /model_output/binary

 * To sample run